Kathy Mariucci, BS, CPIA, RBP

 - A targeted literature search for alternatives to procedures with the potential for pain or distress or unrelieved pain or distress will be conducted and summarized in the AUP.

-- A harm/benefit analysis will be initiated by the PI and reviewed by the IACUC to weigh potential adverse effects of the study against potential benefits in accordance with the 3Rs.
+- A harm/benefit analysis will be initiated by the PI and reviewed by the IACUC to weigh potential adverse effects to the animals against potential benefits in accordance with the 3Rs.
 Studies involving unrelieved pain or distress will require committee discussion of the harm/benefit analysis at a full committee meeting, and the PI will be invited to attend and address this issue.